pop-eax/ZK-AntiCheat/README.md

 # Zero-Knowledge Anti-Cheat Software

-A proof-of-concept system that uses cryptographic proofs to verify fair gameplay and detect cheating in video games.
+A proof-of-concept system that uses cryptographic proofs to verify fair gameplay and detect cheating in video game speedrunning.

 ## 🎯 Project Overview